 Height Limitation Lot.
 A Lot that is subject to certain designated building height restrictions pursuant to the Building Height Covenant.
 See Appendix B for a list of the Height Limitation Lots.

 Turn-Out-Lot.
-A Lot that is subject to certain designated restrictions requiring turnaround areas for emergency and other large vehicles as designated on the Plats and as per the Governing Documents.
-See Appendix B for a list of Turn-Out Lots.
+Current Fire Code and San Miguel County standards no longer require old “Turn-Out-Lot” designated restrictions (see Appendix B for the list of Turn-Out-Lots).
+Design must meet current Fire Department & County Code requirements only.

 Wetland Buffer Lot.
 A Lot that is subject to the San Miguel County’s 100’ Wetland Buffer Zone.
 See Appendix B for a list of the Wetland Buffer Lots.

+Major Amendment.
+A major modification that significantly increases the scale and mass of the home, any increases in building height, or significant landscape changes.
+An addition that increases the floor area of the existing Dwelling Unit, ADU and/or Accessory Structure by 25% or more.
+New ADU’s are considered a Major Amendment.

+Minor Amendment.
+A minor modification that changes the exterior design of the home such as siding, roofing, decking, windows, etc. Includes additions that are less than 25% of the floor area of the existing Dwelling Unit, ADU and/or Accessory Structure.
+Also includes minor landscape changes.

 Narrative.
 A written summary of the concepts, features and parameters incorporated in an Application to meet the Design Regulations.
 The Narrative shall include any requests for a Limited Design Exception.
 Noticed Owner.
 An Owner located within 400’ of the boundaries of a Lot upon which an Application has been submitted.

-Open Space Parcels.
-Community Common Areas.

 Opposed Request.
 An APO opposes an Applicant’s requested BSE/BSR/BHI.

 Owner.
 Owner shall mean the person or persons, entity or entities, who own of record, according to the real property records of San Miguel County, Colorado, fee simple title to a Site.